paulheayn-usds/paulheayn-usds/ssa/officeLocator/kickoff meeting with eric 10-13.md

 * DOORS can add attributes.
 In time scale, we can have some in there, but office wait time is a wish list item.
 * User looking for office near me - it shows me wait time at a glance because it informs decision on which to pick.
 * Talk to slyvie on regional offices
-* Working on content controls - temporary controls but its not available now, with message and expecation for reopen
+* Working on content controls - temporary controls but its not available now, with message and expectation for reopen
 * Existing office locator has weird features - brings up other agencies with community service phone numbers - never discussed if it gets used or why
 * Generalized web data but won't answer why - it should be tested
 * We have details from the field in CBO - the office - can use them to be interviewed.
 Michelle and Ashley